Representations up to homotopy of Lie algebroids: Operations, cohomology and the derived category

 \item $\nabla$ is just the tensor product connection of $\nabla^E$ and $\nabla^F$: $d_{\nabla}= d_{\nabla^E}\otimes \textrm{Id}+ \textrm{Id}\otimes d_{\nabla^F}$,

 \item $\omega_p= \omega_{p}^{E}\otimes \textrm{Id}+ \textrm{Id}\otimes \omega_{p}^F$. \end{enumerate} \end{example}

-\begin{example}[Pull-back]\rm \ A Lie algebroid $A$ over $M$ can be pulled-back along submersion $\tau: N\to M$ or, more generally, along smooth maps $\tau$ which satisfy certain condition (see below).
+\begin{example}[Pull-back]\rm \ A Lie algebroid $A$ over $M$ can be pulled-back along a submersion $\tau: N\to M$ or, more generally, along smooth maps $\tau$ which satisfy certain transversality condition, as we now explain.
 Recall \cite{MH} that the pull-back algebroid $\tau^{!}A$ has the fiber at $x\in N$:

-The condition mentioned above is that this is a smooth vector bundle over $N$, which certainly happens if $\tau$ is a submersion or the inclusion of an orbit of $A$.
+The transversality condition mentioned above is that this is a smooth vector bundle over $N$, which certainly happens if $\tau$ is a submersion or the inclusion of a leaf of $A$.
 The anchor of $\tau^!A$ sends $(X, \alpha)$ to $X$, while the bracket is uniquely determined by the derivation rule and

 In general, there is a pull-back map (functor)

 which sends $E$ with structure operator $D= \partial+ \nabla+ \sum \omega_i$ to $\tau^*(E)$ endowed with $D= \partial+ \tau^*(\nabla)+ \sum \tau^{*}(\omega_i)$ where $\tau^*\nabla$ is the pull-back connection